 A while back, I have started using kanboard as a personal task manager.
 It was a close call between it and other open source solutions and it won basically for being very-very easy to install.
+It has nice features – including automatic actions on various triggers – and it is very-very extensible with add-ons.
 However, soon after I realised I wanted some customisations – mainly looks, but also some functionality.

 - add e2e tests and some automatic screenshot generation;